 "I want to thank the International Federations for their unanimous support and the Continental Associations of National Olympic Committees for the great partnership and their support in the consultation process over the last few days.
 I would also like to thank the IOC Athletes’ Commission, with whom we have been in constant contact," IOC president Thomas Bach said in a statement.
 "With this announcement, I am confident that, working together with the Tokyo 2020 Organising Committee, the Tokyo Metropolitan Government, the Japanese Government and all our stakeholders, we can master this unprecedented challenge.
 Humankind currently finds itself in a dark tunnel.
 These Olympic Games Tokyo 2020 can be a light at the end of this tunnel."

-The new dates came after Japan’s Prime Minister Shinzo Abe revealed that he and Bach have agreed to delay the event by a year as a result of the coronavirus outbreak that has affected 195 countries.
+The new dates came after Japan’s Prime Minister Shinzo Abe revealed that he and Bach have agreed to delay the event by a year as a result of the coronavirus outbreak.

 After his telephone talks with IOC President Bach, PM Abe spoke to the press and explained that the two have agreed that the Tokyo Olympic Games would not be cancelled, and the games will be held by the summer of 2021. pic.twitter.com/ihe8To2g3R

 The delay was made official shortly after Dick Pound, a veteran International Olympic Committee member, revealed to USA Today that “on the basis of the information the IOC has, postponement has been decided.”

 “The parameters going forward have not been determined, but the Games are not going to start on July 24, that much I know,” he continued, adding that “it will come in stages.
 We will postpone this and begin to deal with all the ramifications of moving this, which are immense.”

 Bach said that they would assess the situation and make a final decision.
 The Games, he clarified at the time, would not be canceled.